KarimAziev/robot-hat/README.md

         - speed: The base speed at which to move.
         - direction: 1 for forward, -1 for backward, 0 for stop.
         """
-        if not self.motor_controller:
-            raise MotorNotFoundError("Motors not found or not configured") self.motor_controller.move(speed, direction)
+        self.motor_controller.move(speed, direction)

     @property